Nandakishore695/Basic-Javascript--Example-For-Beginner/README.md

 **3.Difference between “ == “ and “ === “ operators?**

-**Both are comparison operators.
-The difference between is:-**
+**Both are comparison operators.**

-- Double equal operators is used to compare values
+- Loose equality operators is used to compare two values and returns true if they are equal
-- Triple equal  operators are used to compare both values and data-types.
+- Strict equality operators are used to compare two values and same-types.

 **4.what is the difference between var and let and const?**